-En.
-Kamaradzaman is responsible for planning, directing and overseeing the operations of the Green Growth Group, keeping an eye on proper management of resources during the implementation of operational policies and plans.
+Encik Kamaradzaman is responsible for planning, directing and overseeing the operations of the Green Growth Group, keeping an eye on proper management of resources during the implementation of operational policies and plans.
 He is tasked with increasing the development and production of green products and services, expanding the availability and reach of suitable and sufficient green financing and targeted green incentives, and developing the required green workforce to support the transition to a green economy.

-- Bachelor Economics in Public Policy, Universiti Kebangsaan Malaysia (UKM), Malaysia - Diploma in Accountancy, Ungku Omar Polytechnic, Malaysia energy and energy efficiency sector.
+- Bachelor Economics in Public Policy, Universiti Kebangsaan Malaysia (UKM), Malaysia - Diploma in Accountancy, Ungku Omar Polytechnic, Malaysia promotion of green investment, as well as the various trainings offered in relation to energy and energy efficiency sector.
 He was instrumental in setting up the RM1 billion RE/EE Fund and the RM28 million RE Business Fund to spur the development of renewable energy and energy efficiency in the country.

-En.
-Kamaradzaman has utilised his over 20 years of experience in the banking sector to support various green financing and tax initiatives of MGTC, overseeing programmes such as the MyHIJAU mark recognition programme, green purchasing initiative, and promotion of green investment, as well as the various trainings offered in relation to
+Encik Kamaradzaman has utilised his over 20 years of experience in the banking sector to support various green financing and tax initiatives of MGTC, overseeing programmes such as the MyHIJAU mark recognition programme, green purchasing initiative, and